14 best product tour software for SaaS teams (2026)

 (Source)

-Most customer reviews of Userflow are positive, but several point out the software’s learning curve.
+Most customer reviews of Userflow are positive, but several point out the software's learning curve.
 Specifically, the UI design is singled out as being less than intuitive and friction-free.
-From a pricing perspective, their entry-level “Startup” plan is listed at $250, but the plan is restrictive compared to the next-level “Pro” plan.
+From a pricing perspective, their entry-level "Startup" plan is listed at $240, but the plan is restrictive compared to the next-level "Pro" plan.
 The Startup plan only includes basic integrations, a single checklist, and support for up to just 3,000 monthly users.
-The Pro plan includes far more features, but you’ll certainly pay for them with the jump from $250 a month to $600.

 Pros